 - opioid withdrawal

-Opioid addiction can adversely affect every aspect of your life, from your health to your relationships with loved ones.
+Opioid use disorder can adversely affect every aspect of your life, from your health to your relationships with loved ones.
 Luckily, drug addiction is possible to overcome with the right help.

-If you’re concerned about yourself or a loved one who is abusing drugs, contact your primary care provider or an addiction specialist to learn more about available treatment options for substance abuse.
+If you’re concerned about yourself or a loved one who is misusing drugs, contact your primary care provider or an addiction specialist to learn more about available treatment options for substance use disorder.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.